 - Install Oh My Zsh

-- (Optional) Add the z (for “frecent” folder jumping), zsh-autosuggestions, [zsh-syntax-highlighting](zsh-syntax-highlighting not found) plugins to your
+- (Optional) Add the z (for “frecent” folder jumping), zsh-autosuggestions, [zsh-syntax-highlighting](zsh-syntax-highlighting not found) plugins to your .zshrcfile

-file - Install Starship and and
+- Install Starship and and eval "$(starship init zsh)"to the end of your.zshrcfile

-file - Create a config file for Starship
+- Create a config file for Starship

 - (Optional) Configure iTerm2 to use Snazzy theme and BlexMono nerd font